 Pathophysiology

 The main concept is that N gonorrhoeae can attach to and penetrate the epithelial cells of mucosal surfaces such as the conjunctiva.
 Once inside, the bacteria can proliferate and induce pro-inflammatory mechanisms.
-However, there is evidence that N gonorrhoeae have developed methods for evading and even modulating immune responses, which can potentially lead to disseminated infection, for example, bacteremia or meningitis.
+However, there is evidence that N gonorrhoeae has developed methods for evading and even modulating immune responses, which can potentially lead to disseminated infection, for example, bacteremia or meningitis.

 History and Physical